 Kevin Richardson is one of the five black and Hispanic men falsely accused of rape in 1989 — also known as the Central Park Five or the Exonerated Five.
 Sunday, Richardson’s dream to attend Syracuse University was honored.

-Five black and Hispanic men — then boys — were falsely accused of raping a white woman, then 28-year-old Trisha Meili, jogging through Central Park in 1989.
+His story reached the homes of many across the country and internationally, as it is one many can relate to within the justice system.
+Those five black and Hispanic men — then boys — were falsely accused of raping a white woman, then 28-year-old Trisha Meili, jogging through Central Park.
 After the real rapist came forward in 2002, the five were exonerated.

-Raymond Santana, 14, Kevin Richardson, 14, Antron McCray, 15, Yusef Salaam, 15, and Kory Wise, 16; their story, portrayed in the Netflix miniseries "When They See Us," hit home for many.
+Raymond Santana, 14, Kevin Richardson, 14, Antron McCray, 15, Yusef Salaam, 15, and Kory Wise, 16; their story, portrayed in the Netflix miniseries "When They See Us," reignited calls for justice within the system.

-"Honestly, I think I felt what a lot of people felt,” said Syracuse University student Jalen Nash.
+"Honestly, I think I felt what a lot of people felt,” said Syracuse University student Jalen Nash in July.
 “I felt horrified.
 I felt disgusted, shocked.
 Even though this is something that happened over 20 years ago, seeing it so realistically, like seeing the children cry and getting beat up and getting yelled at, was a very vivid visual representation of what happened."

 "That really spoke to me as an SU student, as someone who cares about social justice, who cares about political science," Nash said.

-At the time of their accusation, President Donald Trump paid for full-page advertisements in New York newspapers, asking for the death penalty.
-The Central Park 5, also known as the Exonerated Five, are not alone in their stories but are shared by others like The Scottsboro Boys, Emmett Till, and more.
+At the time of the accusation against the Exonerated Five, President Donald Trump paid for full-page advertisements in New York newspapers, asking for the death penalty.